Skill Demand Index

 Salary data for Google Analytics (GA4) is still accumulating.

-The most common pairings are Data Analysis, Google Tag Manager (GTM), A/B Testing, Bachelor's Degree, Keyword Research.
+The most common pairings are SEO, A/B Testing, Technical SEO, Google Ads, Google Tag Manager (GTM).
 Strengthening these alongside Google Analytics (GA4) improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.